Skip to main content

 Keep going

 If your attrition is dragging your KPIs, the attrition benchmark tool shows where your floor sits vs nearshore, offshore, and onshore.
-To size what a CFG nearshore floor would cost on these KPIs, run the nearshore cost calculator.
+See what those agents actually cost with the Caribbean wage index across Jamaica, Trinidad, Belize, and Colombia.
+For outbound and SDR floors, model funnel economics with the cost-per-qualified-meeting calculator.
+To size what a CFG nearshore floor would cost on these KPIs, run the nearshore cost calculator, or see how the team is delivered as outsourced call center and broader BPO services programs.

 Deeper reading: call center outsourcing KPIs, AI QA in call centers, tech-enabled BPO 2026, nearshore fronter perimeter, or our customer support outsourcing service.
 For pricing assumptions, see how pricing works.
 To request a quote, head to contact.